cloudant-labs/slate/source/includes/api/_monitoring.md

 `ADMIN_USER` | The account name.
 Must have administrative privileges.
 `END_POINT` | The [aspect](monitoring.html#monitoring-endpoints) of the cluster you want to monitor.
 `CLUSTER` | The cluster you are interested in.
+`START`    | UTC timestamp in ISO-8601 or integer seconds since epoch format specifies starting point of a time series query that is mutually exclusive with END.
+`END` | UTC timestamp in ISO-8601 or integer seconds since epoch format specifies end point of a time series query that is mutually exclusive with START.
+`DURATION` |  Specifies the duration of the desired time series query.
+Select from one of the following time intervals, ["5min", "30min", "1h", "12h",
+"24h", "1d", "3d", "7d", "1w", "1m", "3m", "6m", "12m", "1y"].
+DURATION must be paired with either START or END request.

 #### Results format